The geometric $\beta$-function in curved space-time under operator regularization: Conformal changes to the metric

 \subsection{Densities}

-While compactness and orientability are not necessary for the arguments of the following sections, I will keep with the conventions of the previous sections and let $M$ be a smooth, compact, oriented Riemannian $n$-manifold.
-It has a principal $\Gl_n(\R)$-bundle $\fr(M)$ of frames, whose fibers $\fr_x(M)$ are ordered bases $\{v_1,\dots,v_n\}$ for the tangent space $T_xM$.
-The structure group $\Gl_n(\R)$ acts freely and transitively on the fibers by rotating the frames.
+In this section, I review some properties of densities.
+While compactness and orientability are not necessary for the arguments of the following sections, I maintain the conventions of the previous sections and let $M$ be a smooth, compact, oriented Riemannian $n$-manifold.
+Let $\fr(M)$ be the frame bundle over $M$.
+It is a $\Gl_n(\R)$ principal bundle over $M$.